 So, Which Method is Best?

 If the goal is accuracy and transparency, ISO 19822:2018 stands above the rest.
 It might not give you the highest number, but it will give you the most reliable one.
+Understanding this makes it much easier to evaluate what actually matters when choosing a Shilajit product.

 TOC and titration inflate results and risk misleading customers.
 The Lamar method sits somewhere in the middle, more focused but still lacking standardisation.
 ISO 19822 is slower and more expensive, but it delivers numbers that regulators and serious laboratories actually recognise.